andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ![tkc-cluster-1](images/image-20240506080623908.png)

-The cluster is ready, I have the ingress class installed by Avi.
-I need to add the Helm repo then deploy Rancher:
+The cluster is ready with all the necessary backend service like the Avi loadbalancer providing loadbalancer services and Ingress rules.
+The first thing I need is to add the Helm repo for Rancher.

 ```bash
 # latest - recommended for testing the newest features